linode/docs/docs/networking/native-ipv6-networking.md

 ### IPv6 Neighbor Discovery

 Each /56 or /64 IPv6 address pool is routed to a specific Linode.
 If you want to use that same address pool across multiple Linodes, you can use neighbor discovery.
-In order to take advantage of neighbor discovery you must configure your Linode to act as a router using `net.ipv6.conf.default.forwarding`.
+In order to take advantage of neighbor discovery you must configure your Linode to act as a router by changing the value of `net.ipv6.conf.default.forwarding`.
+Check your distribution's documentation for information on where to find this setting, as the location varies among different systems.

 {: .caution}
 >This creates a single point of failure for your infrastructure.
 If a Linode set up in this way were to crash, lose networking, or encounter any another disruption in service, your entire IPv6 network will also be interrupted.